tomreece/pucauto/README.md

 If all else fails, delete your config.json and start over with the config.example.json in a plain text editor as I suggested earlier.

+On a Mac, you can disable Smart Quote substitution like this: [imgur link](http://i.imgur.com/wQJ2aud.png)

 ##### How can I contact you?